 What Happens During A Synesthesia Test?

-The Definition Of Synesthesia
+The Definition of Synesthesia

-Different Types Of Synesthesia
+Different Types of Synesthesia

-How Many Different Ways Can You Test For Synesthesia?
+How Can You Test for Synesthesia?

 The Synesthesia Battery